There are three main locations where computing devices are installed. All are interconnected by various speeds of Ethernet at the moment.

 For infrared acquisition, the Detector Host may perform more complex tasks, such as co-adding frames and performing calculations for on-the-ramp integration.
 (It is preferable to us to do these tasks on a Unix host than on a DSP.)
 Each host will be configured with sufficient memory and local disk space for these tasks.
 If possible, the local disk space should be sufficient to also take over the functions of the Session Host (see below) for a full night in an emergency.
 Thus, if everything save what we have described so far were to fail, it is still possible to do a lot with just the detector controller and the detector host.
 In a lab setting, this is often the normal mode of operation.
 It also means our engineering interfaces are not radically different from our observing interfaces.
 [NOTE: This mode is not practical for the Queue Scheduled observing mode we use with MegaCam.
 Instead, we make sure that down-stream hardware of the Detector Hosts are also redundant.]

-As the image is read out from the array by the Detector Host, it is simultaneously copied to the Session Host over the Ethernet Link, and is therefore both on disk, and cached and ready for fast image display by the Session Host within seconds of the end of the readout.
-Instrument control and high level sequencing may also be handled by the Session Host.
+Instrument control and high level sequencing is handled by the Session Host.
 Any quick data evaluation required by observation and needing fast access to the data may run here as well, but for MegaCam, separate real-time elixir systems exist for this purpose but in Waimea and at the Summit.
 The Session Host is the computer with which the user has the most interaction.

 The Display Host for the observer runs a multi-headed X-Server.
-No other processes run on this machine.
+No applications are run locally on the Display Host except a Web browser, should the operator choose to launch one on the acquisition computers.
 Hard drives may or may not be present in this machine.
 If they are they will only be used for temporary or local swap space.
 The network speed requirement for this host will never exceed the needs of X11 traffic to update the screen.
-Three flatpanel screens, currently 1600x1024 pixels each, connect to three digital-output video cards in the Display Host.
-A single keyboard and mouse controls all three as one virtual screen of 4800x1024 pixels.
-(More on this in a later section.)

-A high bandwidth network (DS3) connects the Summit and Waimea computing facilities.
+A high speed network connects the Summit and Waimea computing facilities.

 In Waimea, an identical display host is located in the Remote Observing Room.
 Once again, all processes displayed here run far away, on the Session Host at the summit.
 A method to duplicate the contents of Summit Display Host's screen in Waimea (Virtual Network Computing) has been explored, but the approach of making each control interface capable of having multiple instances is being favored.
 Such a solution is currently being used for both graphical (X11 or Web based) and command line interfaces.
 Like the Summit Display Host, the network speed and latency needs of this Remote Display Host are limited to screen updates, and are already met by our DS3 network.